9-year-old US boy shoots sister to death over video game controller

 The gun was reportedly stored in a nightstand in the bedroom, allowing the child to easily gain access to it and shoot his sister in the back of the head.

-His sister was immediately taken to Le Bonheur Children's Hospital, but succumbed to her injuries and was pronounced dead.
+The bullet pierced through girl's brain, and she was taken to Le Bonheur Children's Hospital in Memphis, Tennessee, in critical condition.
+She died Sunday.

-Authorities are still investigating the case and have not filed charges against the boy yet, reports said.
+An investigation was opened to determine how the young boy had access to a firearm and to what extent he was aware of the danger.
+The boy has not been charged by authorities yet, reports said.

-At least 40 children are shot by guns in the U.S. and at least seven of these are killed in such incidents according to statistics.
+Such accidents are not rare in the U.S., where the debate on gun control rages on.
+At least 40 children are shot by guns in the U.S. in 2017 and at least seven of these are killed in such incidents according to statistics.